-- 6) Shelf life of Technical Reports Economic analyses in technical reports are based on commodity prices, costs, sales, revenue, and other assumptions and projections that can change significantly over short periods of time.
+- (7) Shelf Life of Technical Reports Economic analyses in technical reports are based on commodity prices, costs, sales, revenue, and other assumptions and projections that can change significantly over short periods of time.
 As a result, economic information in a technical report can quickly become outdated.
 Continued reference to outdated technical reports or economic projections without appropriate context and cautionary language could result in misleading disclosure.
-An issuer should consider the current validity of economic assumptions in its technical reports to determine if the technical reports are still current.
-An issuer might be able to extend the life of a technical report by having a qualified person include appropriate sensitivity analyses of the key economic variables. - (7) Technical Reports Must be Current and Complete A "technical report" as defined in the Instrument must include in summary form all material scientific and technical information about the property.
+Where an issuer has triggered the requirement to file a technical report under subsection 4.2(1), it should consider the current validity of economic assumptions in its existing technical report to determine if the technical report is still current.
+An issuer might be able to extend the life of a technical report by having a qualified person include appropriate sensitivity analyses of the key economic variables. - (8) Technical Reports Must be Current and Complete A "technical report" as defined in the Instrument must include in summary form all material scientific and technical information about the property.
 Any time an issuer is required to file a technical report, that report must be complete and current.
 There should only be one current technical report on a property at any point in time.
 When an issuer files a new technical report, it will replace any previously filed technical report as the current technical report on that property.
 This means the new technical report must include any material information documented in a previously filed technical report, to the extent that this information is still current and relevant.